Indiana Mesothelioma Lawyer

 Manufacturers of these parts have not always protected their employees from the dangers of asbestos.
 For example, in 1984, workers at Nuturn Corporation—a company that makes automotive brakes—in New Castle, Indiana, requested an asbestos evaluation from the National Institute for Occupational Health and Safety (NIOSH).[3]

-OSHA sets regulations for safe threshold levels of asbestos that employers must meet to keep their workers safe.
-NIOSH found that Nuturn had let asbestos levels exceed the safe threshold and put their workers at risk.
+OSHA regulates safe threshold levels of asbestos that employers must meet to keep their workers safe.
+NIOSH found that Nuturn had let asbestos levels exceed the safe threshold, putting their workers at risk.

 Over 150 workers were screened for related health problems.
 Many had poor performance on lung function tests and had difficulty breathing.
 One worker showed signs of asbestosis, a progressive and ultimately fatal disease caused by asbestos exposure.[3]